HSLdevcom/hsldevcom.github.io/src/content/beacon_api/index.md

 #### Major values

 Major value of a beacon depends on where it is installed.
+Note that all major values are not currently in use.

 List of major values: